• Sat. Dec 7th, 2024

 Step #2: Name Your Files Appropriately

-Step #3: Drop It In a DropBox Folder
+Step #3: Drop It Online Into a DropBox Request

 Someone from your event will provide you the “File Request URL” for the DropBox folder where files are to be dropped.
 If you have that URL (web address) and you’re accustomed with dragging and dropping folders, do your thing!
 But if you need them, here’s more detailed instructions.